Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Marketing targeted at these "Japan fans" is highly effective.

-Particularly when selling goods and services in Europe and North America, where interest in "Japan" is still relatively low, Japan fans could become strong allies.
+Especially when selling goods or services in Europe and North America, where interest in "Japan" is still relatively low, Japan fans could become strong allies.

-China (Group A = Beijing, Shanghai, Guangzhou; Group B = Shenzhen, Tianjin, Chongqing, Suzhou, Wuhan, Chengdu, Hangzhou, Dalian, Xi'an, Qingdao), Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, USA (Northeast, Midwest, South, West), Canada, UK, France, Germany, Italy, Russia, Turkey
+・Target Areas: 20 countries/regions (Mainland China, Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, USA, Canada, UK, France, Germany, Italy, Russia, Turkey)

 ・Survey Period: December 2018